 Build Internal Competencies at all Levels

 Many global organizations benefit from strategically selecting local trainers for each region of the organization; people who are embedded in the processes of that region and are ingrained in the culture.
-Sending these individuals through the Prosci Train-the-Trainer Program allows them to conduct role-based training programs in their regions with the cultural norms and business operations at the forefront of their mind, ensuring successful training delivery and skill building.
+Sending these individuals through the Prosci Train-the-Trainer Program allows them to conduct role-based training programs in their regions with the cultural norms and business operations at the forefront, ensuring successful training delivery and skill building.

 As the organization equips more individuals with core change management competencies, virtual communities of practice can provide ongoing opportunities to share best practices.